Lonyless/simple-fuzzy-logic/README.md

-Game Akinator-like implemented using a binary tree.
+Game akinator-like implemented using a binary tree.

 --------------------------------------------------------------------------